Everest View Trek - 5 Days

 Lunch and Dinner: We usually stop for lunch at a lodge/tea house along the route.
 Lunch and Dinner menu often offers Dal Bhat, noodle dishes (fried noodles with veg, sometimes with egg or meat), fried rice, Momos, spring rolls, or simple sandwiches, Sherpa stew (Thukpa), Pizza, Burger, Potato Dishes, Macaroni, Pasta, Plain rice, Vegetable curry and more.

 Tea and Hot Drinks: Nepal is a tea culture, and you’ll have plenty.
 Common teas: black tea, milk tea (chia), ginger tea, lemon tea, green tea.
-Also, hot lemon (which is like hot lemonade) and hot orange (from powdered Tang or similar) are popular vitamin C boosters.
+Also, hot lemon (which is like hot lemonade) and hot orange (from powdered Tang or similar) are popular vitamin C boosters..

-Accommodation Facilities During the Short Everest Trek
+Accommodation Facilities During the Everest View Trek

-Will Beginners Get Altitude Sickness During This Short Trek?
+Will Beginners Get Altitude Sickness During the Everest View Trek

 Prevention Measures We Take:

 • Gradual Ascent: As outlined, we do not ascend more than about 800m in sleeping elevation in one day to Namche, and then we pause.
-This is within recommended guidelines (500m per day above 3000m, with a rest day every ~1000m gained).
+This is within recommended guidelines (500m per day above 3000m, with a rest day every 1000m gained).

 • Garlic Soup: This is more a traditional remedy than scientific, but Sherpas swear by garlic soup to help with altitude.